abh1906/Hackathon_4.0_Team_BitsAndBytes/README.md

 # Hackathon_4.0_Team_BitsAndBytes
-RFID Based Library Book Search and Antitheft Detectiong
+RFID Based Library Book Search and Antitheft Detection

 This project aims at integrating the rfid modules to the well known LMS :koha.